geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis/io/catalog.rst

         ]
     }

-See the :ref:`Server` section on more information about how to set the catalog on a GeoTrellis Server.
+See the :ref:`Server-0.9.0` section on more information about how to set the catalog on a GeoTrellis Server.

 DataStore
 ---------

 Each of the ``store`` entries in the above example JSON represents a DataStore.
 A DataStore is essentially points to a directory with raster data.
-The raster data can be a variety of :ref:`layer types <rasterlayers>`.
+The raster data can be a variety of :ref:`layer types <rasterlayers-0.9.0>`.

 The Cache
 ---------